The Top 100 Foods High In Polyphenols

 Red chicory is a popular vegetable in the Mediterranean region of Europe, and it has a slightly bitter and peppery taste.

-Otherwise known as radicchio, this vegetable commonly features in salads for the flavor and color it brings.
+Otherwise known as radicchio, this vegetable commonly features in salads for both its flavor and vibrant color.

-Red chicory has a decent polyphenol content too and supplies a large amount of caffeoylquinic acid and other phenolic acids (44).
+Red chicory also boasts a decent polyphenol content, supplying a large amount of caffeoylquinic acid and other phenolic acids (44).

-Pair it with some leafy greens, olives, cherry tomatoes, vinegar and olive oil for a tasty salad.
+Pair it with some leafy greens, olives, cherry tomatoes, vinegar and olive oil for a flavorful salad.

 A Clump of Fresh Raspberries,